OpenTermsArchive/contrib-versions/Spotify/Terms of Service.md

 Any information that you provided during sign-up can be corrected during the sign-up process by returning to the previous screens and correcting erroneous information.

-In order to use the Spotify Service and access the Content, you need to (1) be 18 or older, or be 13 or older and have your parent or guardian’s consent to the Agreements (except as set forth in the chart below), (2) have the power to enter a binding contract with us and not be barred from doing so under any applicable laws, and (3) be resident in a country where the Service is available.
+In order to use the Spotify Service and access the Content, you need to (1) be 18 or older, or be 13 or older and have your parent or guardian’s consent to the Agreements, (2) have the power to enter a binding contract with us and not be barred from doing so under any applicable laws, and (3) be resident in the United States.
 You also promise that any registration information that you submit to Spotify is true, accurate, and complete, and you agree to keep it that way at all times.

-If you are a resident of one of the following countries, reference this chart for your country-specific age restrictions:

-Country Age Requirements Chile, Ecuador, Paraguay, Peru Must be 18 or older, or be 15 or older and have parent or guardian consent.
-Brazil Must be 18 or older, or be 16 or older and have parent or guardian consent.
-Nicaragua, Taiwan Must be 20 or older, or be 13 or older and have parent or guardian consent.
-Bulgaria, Hungary, Germany Must be 18 or older, or be 14 or older and have parent or guardian consent.
-Italy Must be 13 or older to use Free Service.
-To register for a Paid Subscription, you must be 18 or older, or be 13 or older and have parent or guardian consent (your parents/guardians will enter into contract on behalf of you).
-Malaysia Must be 18 or older, or if 13 to 18, parent or guardian consent is required, and guardian enters into agreement.
-Lithuania Must be 13 or older to use Service.
-For Paid Subscriptions, you must be 18 or older, or be 14 or older with parent or guardian consent.
-If you are 13 to 18, guardian enters into agreement.
-Canada Must be 13 or older to use Service.
-For Paid Subscriptions, you must be age of majority in your province or territory of residence, or 13 or older with parent or guardian consent.
-Spain Must be 14 or older to use Free Service.
-To register for a Paid Subscription, you must be 18 or older, or be 14 or older and have parent or guardian consent (your parents/guardians will enter into contract on behalf of you).
 2 Changes to the Agreements

 Occasionally we may, in our discretion, make changes to the Agreements.
 When we make material changes to the Agreements, we’ll provide you with prominent notice as appropriate under the circumstances, e.g., by displaying a prominent notice within the Service or by sending you an email.
 In some cases, we will notify you in advance, and your continued use of the Service after the changes have been made will constitute your acceptance of the changes.
 Please therefore make sure you read any such notice carefully.
 If you do not wish to continue using the Service under the new version of the Agreements, you may terminate the Agreements by contacting us through the Customer Service contact form.